subygan/subygan.github.io/blog/content/meta/03_right_around_the_corner.md

 But, There is actually a sweet spot between when something is a pretty small tight-knit community and a huge opportunity.
 Timing it and being prepared for it requires bets into the future on our actions.
 But, it is actually easier to do than having to fight for the last bone, stuck in the middle.

-The only thing this requires is being sensitive to the market and it's changes making sure we are just a little ahead of the curve, this means making sure you are at a position where such an opportunity can be sensed ahead of time, knowing the "market makers" who dictate which direction the winds blow and being there when it happens.
+This requires being sensitive to the market and it's changes making sure we are just a little ahead of the curve, this means making sure you are at a position where such an opportunity can be sensed ahead of time, knowing the "market makers" who dictate which direction the winds blow and being there when it happens.
 Obviously a lot of times, the bets are going to turn out to be a dud.
 This does not mean that you're a grifter going from crypto to gen-AI and the next cool thing because then you're just a snake oil salesmen with no belief.

 Basically we have two choices, take the "popular opinion", cross our fingers and hope we are not in the middle.
 But to me, actively running towards the front is a better strategy because it puts more variables onto my hands.
 I guess, it's a personal preference.